Gunmen kill youth leader in Rivers – The Sun Nigeria

 Gunmen have shot dead a youth leader, Godwin Njoku, in Umuebule Community, Etche Local Government Area of Rivers State.

-It would be recalled that the State Police Command had arrested a suspected serial killer, Ndubuisi Anthony, from the said community, last week, and recovered decomposing bodies and three human skulls from his septic tank.
+The State Police Command had last week arrested a suspected serial killer, Ndubuisi Anthony, from the said community and recovered decomposing bodies and three human skulls from his septic tank.

 The source, who craved to remain anonymous, said the murder might not be unconnected with issues of land tussles and other communal issues in the area.